 Our stairs didn’t have risers so we created drawers on our basement steps while adding in risers!
 Here’s how we did and how you can too.

-My husband and I work together, in the sense that I look through Pinterest and find things we should do, and he brings them to life in our home!
-It is exactly how this past cold weekend in April my husband said he was bored ( because he couldn’t work on the barn) and so I envisioned a new coffee bar and Barnwood bar in the kitchen.
+My husband and I work together because I look through Pinterest and find things we should do, and he brings them to life in our home!
+It is exactly how this past cold weekend in April, my husband said he was bored ( because he couldn’t work on the barn), and so I envisioned a new coffee bar and Barnwood bar in the kitchen.
 So he took down the drywall and removed a pantry for me.

 You can see it all in our new vlog video below.

 I enjoy seeing the design and having my husband execute it.
-So we may not be working together side by side on the projects but they wouldn’t be complete if we weren’t both involved!
-We lived in a 1300 sq. foot house and storage space were so limited.
-The basement was refinished at this time and my husband needed more space for his tools.
+So we may not be working together side by side on the projects, but they wouldn’t be complete if we weren’t both involved!
+We lived in a 1300 sq. foot house, and storage space were so limited.
+My husband refinished our basement at this time, and my husband needed more space for his tools.
 We had a tiny shed out back that was only big enough for the lawnmower and his four-wheeler.

 You couldn’t really maneuver around those things to get to the shelves.